 Delmar is a medium-sized town located in the state of New York.
 With a population of 18,360 people and three constituent neighborhoods, Delmar is the 106th largest community in New York.

-Delmar is a decidedly white-collar town, with fully 92.56% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Delmar is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Delmar who work in office and administrative support (11.80%), management occupations (11.67%), and healthcare (10.44%).
+Delmar is a decidedly white-collar town, with fully 94.33% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Delmar is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Delmar who work in management occupations (11.42%), sales jobs (10.98%), and office and administrative support (10.24%).

 Also of interest is that Delmar has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Delmar is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Polish and Chinese.